idaholab/moose/framework/doc/content/source/functions/PiecewiseLinear.md

 By default, the x-data corresponds to time, but this can be changed to correspond to x, y, or z coordinate with the `axis` line.
-If the function is queried outside of its range of x data, it returns the y value associated with the closest x data point.
+If the function is queried outside of its range of x data, it returns the y value associated with the closest x data point, unless the parameter `extrap` is set to `true`, in which case extrapolation is performed instead.

 ## Example Input Syntax